Utchaykish/Atschool-Holiday-Challenge/Readme.md

 6. Creating and application of load balancer etc

-Click on [MYLINK](MyHolidayChallenge-1064962133.us-east-1.elb.amazonaws.com) to see the result of my Assignment
+Click on [MY Link](https://MyHolidayChallenge-1064962133.us-east-1.elb.amazonaws.com) to see the result of my Assignment